junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Then on the park's bench, then in the motel in front of the mirror, then in the back alley just right before he is going to be beaten up bloody, or right before Cas is going to die for him for the first time (and certainly not the last).

 His brain plays their past like a tape, and he walks in them like it's a real memory lane retrace.
 And in every single one of them, he sees himself and Cas together, different places, same story.
-And he sees the same look on Cas's face, attentive and deep, solemn and gentle, drilling into his soul, and he sees his own, aching, desperate, helpless looks, staring into the eyes of this dazzling angel.
+And he sees the same look on Cas's face, attentive and deep, solemn and gentle, drilling into his soul, and he sees his own, aching, desperate, helpless looks, staring back into the eyes of this dazzling angel.

-Cas's an angel.
+Cas is an angel.
 He thinks, amazed again.
 As if it's the first time he realizes that.
-Five years, and he'll never stop feeling lightheaded when he remembers Cas is an *angel*.
+Five years, and he'll never stop feeling light-headed when he remembers Cas is an *angel*.

 "Cas..."
 Dean sighs in his dream, unconsciously putting his hand before his mouth.
 His lips kiss the soft concave spot between his thumb and index finger, and his dream mind pictures them into the angel's most perfect lips.
 Surprisingly, the image does fit with the sensation just perfectly.